U.S. Center for SafeSport: Criticism

-In February 2022, in an ABC News' Nightline program on criticisms of SafeSport titled "Sports misconduct watchdog faces crisis of confidence," U.S. Senator Blumenthal said: "There is simply no way that SafeSport can be given a passing grade," that "these young athletes deserve better protection," and that SafeSport does not have his confidence and trust.
-U.S. Senator Moran echoed the sentiment, stating that every athlete-victim he visited "had little or no confidence in SafeSport."
-The Senators said they believe that more transparency is required from SafeSport – which does not make public its investigative findings or arbitration decisions – to protect young athletes, and that SafeSport must make its work public.
+In February 2022, in an ABC News' Nightline program, Senator Richard Blumenthal said, "there is simply no way that SafeSport can be given a passing grade" and "these young athletes deserve better protection."
+Senator Jerry Moran echoed the sentiment, stating that every athlete-victim he visited "had little or no confidence in SafeSport."
+The Senators said that more transparency is required from SafeSport, which does not make public its investigative findings or arbitration decisions.
 Academics, athletes, and activists have also criticized SafeSport for lack of transparency.
-Blumenthal said: "The burden is on them to show they can do better.
-If not, we'll change the leadership.
-We'll provide more resources, we'll alter the rules.
-But ... the burden is on SafeSport to show they can do the job, which so far they haven't. ... we're going to hold them accountable."
 SafeSport defends its confidentiality policy, "which prohibits the sharing of documents related to a case, as designed to protect the privacy of everyone involved, including victims and witnesses."

-Nancy Hogshead-Makar, an American Olympic gold medalist swimmer and now an attorney, described it as "defendant-friendly."
-Attorney and law professor Jack Wiener, who represents three claimants in the SafeSport matter of fencer Alen Hadzic, alleged in an interview with The New York Times that "SafeSport's system is rigged.
+Nancy Hogshead-Makar, an American Olympic gold medalist swimmer and attorney, described SafeSport as "defendant-friendly."
+Attorney Jack Wiener, who represented three claimants in the SafeSport matter of Alen Hadzic, alleged that "SafeSport's system is rigged.
 It tilts overwhelmingly against victims of sexual assault."
-A USA Today article in May 2023 published an account of emails between Wiener and a SafeSport investigator in which Wiener suggested SafeSport had not followed up with his clients on the investigation in two years.
-Dan Hill, a SafeSport spokesperson defended the organization, saying that "the voices that are critical are the loudest.
-But there have to be a lot of people who are grateful for the fact that they finally had a place to go that could be trusted and something was done."
-Hill also stated: "It is not uncommon for both sides to feel frustration with SafeSport’s procedures.
+USA Today published emails between Wiener and a SafeSport investigator in which Wiener suggested SafeSport had not followed up with his clients in two years.
+A SafeSport spokesperson stated "it is not uncommon for both sides to feel frustration with SafeSport’s procedures.
 But, even with its flaws, the agency's protections against abuse appear superior to those in most of the other countries, where they do not exist, and the ineffective system operated previously by the United States Olympic and Paralympic Committee and national sports federations."